This chapter shall be known and cited as the "Freedom of Information Act".

 and other materials which contain references to potential customers,

 competitive information, or evaluation.

-would constitute unreasonable invasion of personal privacy.
+constitute unreasonable invasion of personal privacy.
 Information of a

 personal nature shall include, but not be limited to, information as to

-who are handicapped or disabled when the information is requested for
+handicapped or disabled when the information is requested for

 person-to-person commercial solicitation of handicapped persons solely by